sihamhm/-SNA2/README.md

 The objective is to determine the significance of both movie popularity and actor status on social network dynamics, offering insights into the symbiotic relationship between Hollywood success and interpersonal connections via social networks.
 ## Hypotheses
-The hypotheses is that: The more an actor have played in movies, the more he has his social network is important.
+The hypotheses is that: The more an actor have played in movies, the highest their number of connections will be.
+However, for information to flow seamlessly the network needs actors who have played in less movies and who have less connections.

 When we think about film acotrs, we think about fame, success and mostly people well connected.
 For this reason, we wanted to study if the idea that playing in a lot of movies can help people increase their social network.

 ## Methodology
 We used the film industry dataset made by IMDB, the Internet Movie Databased ( provided by the teacher in class )